 Waterloo is a larger medium-sized city located in the state of Iowa.
 With a population of 68,460 people and 25 constituent neighborhoods, Waterloo is the fifth largest community in Iowa.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Waterloo is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Waterloo isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Waterloo are a mix of both white- and blue-collar jobs.
 Overall, Waterloo is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Waterloo who work in office and administrative support (14.39%), sales jobs (9.77%), and food service (5.99%).
+There are especially a lot of people living in Waterloo who work in office and administrative support (13.83%), sales jobs (9.75%), and food service (6.32%).